-I remember once overhearing a young woman in a coffee shop saying to her friend across the table, “I hope someday I get so rich that I can own a baby grand!”
+I remember once overhearing a young woman in a coffee shop saying to her friend across the table, “I hope someday I get so rich that I can own a piano!”
 I was charmed and amused, but it was at that point I realized that “baby grand” is such a common phrase that some people might think any three-legged piano is a “baby grand.”
 The fact is this popular instrument called a “baby” is so named because it’s smaller than other “grand” pianos.
-Grand pianos are typically named and defined by their lengths.
-The standard width of any size grand piano is approximately five feet.
-But the length (from the keyboard to the tail) of a baby grand piano is generally under 5 feet 7 inches.
 Grands are categorized by size, and as you can see the “Parlor” and “Drawing Room” categories (below) reflect the popular piano sizes for rooms of a bygone era.
 (More categories than needed, if you ask me, but tradition sticks!)

 Concert Grand – 8’11” and longer.
 (10’ is the current longest).